Bikramsahoolive/mailscripter/README.md

 ```

-## Sending an Email with a Promise
+## Sending an Email with Promise

-Alternatively, you can send an email using the "sendMailInPromise" method, which returns a promise.
+Alternatively, you can send an email using the "sendMailInPromise()" method, which returns a promise.
 It takes one parameter, an emailObject : An object containing the following properties:

 {
  email: The recipient's email address,